doranteseduardo/figment-ar/README.md

 # Figment AR
 This repository contains the entire source code, built using ViroReact and React Native, for Viro Media's Figment AR App.
-Available on [Google Play](https://play.google.com/store/apps/details?id=com.viro.figment) and [App Store](https://itunes.apple.com/us/app/figment-ar/id1270018902?mt=8).

 <img src="screenshots/figment_1.png" width="200"/> <img src="screenshots/figment_2.png" width="200"/> <img src="screenshots/figment_3.png" width="200"/> <img src="screenshots/figment_4.png" width="200"/>

 ## Installation
-Follow the installation guide below to set up and run this source code locally on Mac/Linux (For setting up on Windows, go through Windows specific steps to setup Android Studio [here](https://docs.viromedia.com/docs/quick-start-windows) and [here](https://docs.viromedia.com/docs/installing-viro-android)
+1. Clone the repository
+2. Install dependencies through npm install
+3. Run

 ### Prerequisites
-1. Make sure you have signed up on www.viromedia.com/signup and have your API key
-2. And have gone through our [Quick Start (Mac/Linux)](https://docs.viromedia.com/docs/quick-start) page and installed the required dependencies.
-3. iOS Device with A9 chip or higher and running iOS 11 or an [ARCore supported device](https://developers.google.com/ar/discover/supported-devices) running Android N or higher.
+1. iOS Device with A9 chip or higher and running iOS 11 or an [ARCore supported device](https://developers.google.com/ar/discover/supported-devices) running Android N or higher.
-4. For iOS - Xcode 9 or later.
+2. For iOS - Xcode 9 or later.
-5. For Android - Android Studio for the Android SDK and tools.
+3. For Android - Android Studio for the Android SDK and tools.

     _Make sure to install the Android SDK and build tools for API level 26_